- Teacher Certification Map

 - Complete and pass background check and fingerprint clearance

-Minnesota State law requires that all teaching candidates applying for licensure be fingerprinted and undergo a criminal background check on both a state and federal level.
-Fingerprinting must be completed thorugh the fingerprint card supplied by the Minnesota Department of Education.
-To request a fingerprint card, contact the Minnesota’s Educator Licensing department.
+Minnesota state law requires that all teaching candidates applying for licensure be fingerprinted and undergo a criminal background check on both a state and federal level.
+Fingerprinting must be completed through a the fingerprint card supplied by the MDE.
+Minnesota Department of Education.
+To request a fingerprint card, contact the Minnesota’s Educator Licensing Department.

 Minnesota Certification Reciprocity

 Requirements for teacher licensure in Minnesota include passing a series of exams to demonstrate competency in reading, writing, math, pedagogy and licensure field-specific content.
 Individuals who are certified in a state other than Minnesota can learn more about certification reciprocity through the Minnesota Board of Teaching or see CertificationMap.com’s interstate reciprocity disclaimer.

 Minnesota Teacher Salary

 - Incentives to teach in high-needs schools or shortage subject areas: Minnesota provides no support for teachers teaching in high-needs schools or teachers teaching in shortage subject areas